nwbarkeriu/ncwforms/MULTI-SITE-DEPLOYMENT.md

-# 🚀 JobCompare Multi-Site Deployment Guide
+# 🚀 NCWForms Multi-Site Deployment Guide

-Deploying JobCompare (ncwforms) on an existing droplet that already runs bin-buddies.
+Deploying NCWForms on an existing droplet that already runs bin-buddies.

 ## 📋 Prerequisites ✅